-The new Hublot Big Bang King All Black Blue (ref.
-322.CI.1190.GR.ABB09) limited edition diving watch is finally presented in a larger than life 48 mm black ceramic body.
-The new member of the family seems to partially overcome All Black series’ main problem: total lack of legibility regardless of lighting conditions.
-Even if the new “blue on black” color scheme doesn’t add much to the timekeeper’s legibility in normal light, the watch will surely be a lot more readable in the dark or even under water.
-Although I am seriously frightened that somewhere out there roams a maniac who is ready to take this expensive dark beauty for a swim in a salty, aggressive water.
+The limited-edition Hublot Big Bang King All Black Blue (ref.
+322.CI.1190.GR.ABB09) is finally presented in a larger than life 48 mm black ceramic body.
+The new member of the family has partially overcome All Black series’ main problem: total lack of legibility regardless of lighting conditions.
+Even if the new “blue on black” color scheme doesn’t add much to the legibility in normal light, the All Black Blue will be a lot more readable in the dark or even underwater.
+Although I am seriously frightened that somewhere out there roams a maniac who is ready to take this expensive dark beauty for a swim in salty, aggressive water.

 Okay, it seems that even in the severest cases of haute couture madness there are days when form (or at least finish) does follow function.

 While most members of Hublot’s super-stylish “All Black” family fiercely refuse to tell time because of total lack of contrast, this particular model at least makes a modest attempt of serving its main purpose.

 The reason is simple: while highly fashionable and primarily intended to be worn as a casual sporty timekeeper, this model is also positioned as a (very expensive) diving tool and nothing can be more dangerous –or, at least, more unnerving– for a diver than the inability to find out how much exactly time passed since he or she went underwater.

 The black dial has its hour markers covered with an electric blue luminescent substance, making the elements glow even in the darkest waters.
-The same substance is applied to the edges of the hour, minute and the second hands.
+The same substance is applied to the edges of the hour, minute, and second hands.